 This spicy avocado quinoa stack was created out of my lack of time to cook this last week.
 I had a big bowl of Travis’ favorite cilantro lime bean salad in the fridge that I had prepped earlier this week.
 I wanted to stretch it into a few different meals, so I had to get creative.

-- Combine olive oil, honey, lime juice, garlic, cayenne, paprika, & cumin in a small bowl.
+- Combine olive oil, agave, lime juice, garlic, cayenne, paprika, & cumin in a small bowl.
 Stir to combine.

 - Add beans, corn, peppers, onion & roughly chopped cilantro to a large bowl.
-Pour dressing over the top.
+Pour the dressing over the top.
 Mix to combine and season with salt and pepper.

-- Put the bean salad in the fridge for 2-3 hours to let flavors meld.
+- Put the bean salad in the fridge for 2-3 hours to let the flavors meld.

 Note – The portion size for the cilantro lime bean salad recipe is not the amount I make just for the avocado quinoa stack.
 I make a large batch so we can eat it for a few meals.
 You only need 1/2 cup of the bean salad for the avocado quinoa stack recipe.
 I also serve it as a side dish with sweet potato burgers, I mix it with quinoa and put it over salad to make southwest quinoa salad bowls, or as salsa with chips.
 It’s very versatile!